yingw787/tinydevcrm-infra/aws/SETUP.md

 # Setup

-I don't feel comfortable with just self-documenting YAML templates, considering `cfn-format` limitations.
-This document describes the setup process.
+I don't feel comfortable with just self-documenting YAML templates, considering `cfn-format` limitations in stripping YAML comments.
+So this document describes the setup process for TinyDevCRM infrastructure.

+Follow these steps one after another, and you should have working TinyDevCRM infrastructure deployed on AWS.

 ## `aws-iam`: IAM layer setup